 14. Jump Onboard a Harbor and Coast Sightseeing Cruise

 If you’re tired of seeing the ocean from the shore and you’re dying to get out on it, try out this harbor cruise!
-This eco-friendly cruise lasts for two and a half hours and gives you unobstructed 360-degree views that can’t be beat!
+This eco-friendly cruise lasts for two and a half hours and gives you unobstructed 360-degree views that can’t be beaten!

 Keep your eye out for elusive aquatic animals and marine life as you take the sites.
 From the boat you will have fascinating geological features pointed out to you.
-You will also sail past sites you may have explored on shore, like the Newcastle Memorial Walk, Bogey Hole, Glenrock Lagoon!
+You will also sail past sites you may have explored on shore, like the Newcastle Memorial Walk, Bogey Hole, and Glenrock Lagoon!

 As you cruise down Hunter Coast, you’ll pass some famous places in Newcastle, like sea caves and Catherine Hill Bay.
 On top of that, you’ll uncover secret spots like Shark Bay, Moon Island, and Pinney’s Headland!
 Adventure awaits you!